bytewax/bytewax/docs/examples/event-processing.md

 **Deploying and Scaling**
 --------

-Bytewax can be run like a regular python script using a single worker thread and process.
-Alternatively it could be scaled up to multiple worker threads and processes.
+Bytewax can be run like a regular Python script using a single worker thread and process.
+Alternatively, it could be scaled up to multiple worker threads and processes.

 ```sh doctest:SKIP
 python my_dataflow.py
 ```

-It can also be run in a docker container as described further in the [documentation](https://docs.bytewax.io/deployment/container).
+It can also be run in a Docker container as described further in the [documentation](https://docs.bytewax.io/deployment/container).

 **Kubernetes**